 Tom Bendelow designed the first 9 holes of the Columbus Country Club in 1907 followed by Donald Ross in 1914.
 In the 114 years since a number of architects have made subtle and not so subtle adjustments to Orlando Miller’s original vision for the Cliffs at Walnut Creek.
 Mother Nature has also had a very big hand in influencing the design, play, and shot values in the 50+ years since the 1964 PGA Championship was hoisted by the CCC.
 We hired Keith Foster to provide a master plan, a road map to get us back to the original Ross design elements that a century of golfers have continued to enjoy throughout the country.
 Kevin Hargrave has navigated that road map expertly, breathed three dimensional life into it, and breathed new life into the CCC with a timeless sensibility in the execution of the front 9’s renovation.
 Kevin has a Golden Age architect’s vision and 21st century architect’s equipment.
 We at the CCC are all the better for it.
 Among those Ross inspired design elements implemented are wider fairways whose directions shift with bunkers not trees, flat bottomed bunkers with a steep face in front, firm fast conditions that allow players of all levels to run the ball up to the green on every hole.
-Welcome to the new front 9 at the CCC.
 We hope you enjoy it.
-We look forward to Mr. Hargrave’s completion of back 9 - May 2018.

 You will be greeted with the best opening hole in the city of Columbus – the start to an exciting stretch of holes at the beginning of your round.
 With fewer trees, you will be able to see #2 and #3 clearly from the tee.
 The tree removal on the left will provide a better view of the first green and allow you to see the beauty of this hole.
 Donald Ross felt the first tee shot should not be as demanding as others that follow and also give the golfer insight into the strategic nature of the layout.
 In keeping with that, a left hand bunker will be added to the inside of the dogleg and the right side more open.
 Those who challenge the bunker with their drive will be left with a much shorter approach shot than those who play safely away from it…a theme that will be repeated throughout the round.
 The player will also be introduced to grass walled, flat bottomed bunkers which are in the Ross style.